 In California, it is not mandatory to carry uninsured/underinsured motorist insurance.
 To reject this coverage, however, you have to manually do so when purchasing your policy.
 If you do have this insurance, your insurer will pay for your property damage repairs and medical bills.
 Comprehensive and collision insurance may also pay for your hit-and-run accident damages.
 A Los Angeles auto accident attorney from our firm can help you negotiate with your insurance provider for a fair and reasonable recovery award after a serious hit-and-run car accident.

 The other means of obtaining financial recovery after a hit-and-run auto accident is holding someone other than the driver accountable for your damages.
 A lawyer can tell you whether another party may have contributed to your crash, such as a company for its hired driver, the City of Los Angeles for a dangerous roadway or a vehicle manufacturer for a defective auto part.
 One of our attorneys can analyze your hit-and-run crash and inform you of all available outlets for financial compensation.

 Compensation for Car Accident Victims in California

 If you can file a claim for damages, we will help you understand what types and amounts to list in your initial demand letter against the at-fault party.
 Every car accident case is unique, with different damages and losses survivors suffer.
 Seeking an appropriate amount can increase the odds of securing a successful insurance settlement.
-A Los Angeles auto accident lawyer from Rose, Klein & Marias LLP can review your case and calculate a fair amount to claim.
+A Los Angeles auto accident lawyer from Rose, Klein & Marias LLP can review your case and calculate a fair amount to claim, taking in to account when serious injuries are involved.
 Then, we can help you fight to obtain this amount or greater from an insurance company or another defendant in LA County.

 - Existing medical debts